mumme74/driver_sign/README.md

 All *.png* files means that you can embedd a black/white (2 color spaced) png file of the correct screen size (800 * 480) and it will get included into the *images.c* file during script execution.

 Make sure the filenames don't include non english characters.
 I do replace ' ' with '_' and 'åäö' with 'a' and 'o', but its better to only use english chars for filnames.
 The filenames later becomes an identifier in the c code so this is a **hard requirement**!

+There is also a possibility for a name clash so name your images to something descriptive, not used in the source code.

 When that file has runned successfully it (re-)creates the files *images.c* and *images.h*.
 You need to copy these files into the sign folder, be sure that the old ones are removed before pasting those files.